 An asthma register is kept in the school office

 Staff are allowed to administer medication to pupils with written parents' consent.
-Inhalers are kept in a child's bag or by the class teacher in the case of a nebulizer.
-Any medicines given are noted on the sheet in the staff room.
+Inhalers are kept in a medicine box in each classroom storeroom.
+Anaphylaxis medication is kept in a designated area of the staffroom